lxnhard/meet/README.md

 - Given the user was typing “Berlin” in the city textbox And the list of suggested cities is showing
 - When the user selects a city (e.g., “Berlin, Germany”) from the list
-- Then their city should be changed to that city (i.e., “Berlin, Germany”)
+- Then their city should be changed to that city (i.e., “Berlin, Germany”) And the list of suggestions should disappear
 And the user should receive a list of upcoming events in that city

 #### FEATURE 2: SHOW/HIDE AN EVENT’S DETAILS